 An annual flu immunisation is provided on the National Immunisation Program for most people in the community who are considered to be at an increased risk of complications.
 In Victoria, an annual immunisation against the flu is free for:

 - people six months and over who have medical conditions that put them at risk of serious complications of the flu

-- Aboriginal and Torres Strait Islander people 15 years and over
+- Aboriginal and Torres Strait Islander people aged six months to under five years and 15 years and over

 - pregnant women – at any stage of pregnancy

 Influenza vaccine is strongly recommended but may not be free for: